 The consented scheme

 Once Crossrail opens, a large volume of the space previously reserved for the construction of the railway will become available, this is known as the Box.
 The Box is a key element to the new proposals as it ensures that the development can contribute something extraordinary for the local community.
-The available space is larger than the pitch at Wembley Stadium and could accommodate a wide range of functions requiring large volumes such as events, sports and leisure facilities, low-cost workspace, market halls and market space.
+The available space, set beneath Kingdom Street, is larger than the pitch at Wembley Stadium and could accommodate a wide range of functions requiring large volumes such as events, sports and leisure facilities, low-cost workspace, a market hall and community space.

 We subsequently held four focus groups with local residents to confirm the responses given in the survey.
 Survey respondents identified a range of potential uses that they would like to see in the Box, including a theatre, concert venue, food market, and events space.